 Training camps are about to go into full swing and there's several camp battles you'll need to keep an eye on before your fantasy football draft.
 There's a ton of speculation out there but for the most part there's only a handful of high impact running back camp battles of major concern.
 Particularly we're going to look at the RB camp battles in Tampa, Atlanta, Cleveland, Dallas, Detroit and New England.
 Knowledge is power and the key to solid early drafting.
-Paying attention to camp battles will enable you to determine whom to draft if the starter isn't announced prior to your draft.
+Paying attention to camp battles will enable you to determine if you should pick WR or RB prior to your draft.

 Running Back Training Camp Battles

 Doug Martin vs. Charles Sims – Tampa Bay Buccaneers

 We all know about Doug Martins rookie season but he's done nothing since then, why is it going to be different this year?
 Can Charles Sims win the starting job and live up to the hype?
 Sims was outplayed by Doug Martin last season, but keep in mind he opened the season on PUP due to ankle surgery.
 Nevertheless, he forced just six missed tackles on 66 rushes and averaged 1.36 yards after contact per attempt, that's horrible.
 I think the current regime is talking up Sims to push Martin, period.
 Martin has lowered his weight by 15 pounds which should help him with his conditioning.
 Martin is also in a contract year, expect big things from Martin with a super low average draft position of round 8.

 Winner = Martin